darksitecoder/website/README.md

 Contributing to the website
 ---------------------------

-**Note:** Major issues or feature requests should be filed on the [issue tracker](https://github.com/mono/website/issues) first, so we can discuss the implications.
+**Note:** The major issues or features requests should be filed on the [issue tracker](https://github.com/mono/website/issues) first, so we can discuss the implications.

 If you want to edit a page, the easiest way is to click the ![Edit page on GitHub](https://cloud.githubusercontent.com/assets/1376924/3712375/a6d7bc42-150f-11e4-9ceb-5230cbbfba3f.png) link under the page title on the website.